 - References from other clients, especially those facing major health issues.

-Before getting started, you may wish to read How to Find a Financial Professional Sensitive to Cancer Issues: Financial Guidance for Cancer Survivors and Their Families, a booklet produced by the American Cancer Society and the National Endowment for Financial Education.
+Before getting started, you may wish to read How to Find a Financial Professional Sensitive to Cancer Issues: Financial Guidance for Cancer Survivors and Their Families (PDF), a booklet produced by the American Cancer Society and the National Endowment for Financial Education.
 It reviews key questions to ask and issues to think about as you search for a financial planner who meets your needs.